wangziqi2013/wangziqi2013.github.io/_posts/2018-03-20-Improving-the-Perf-of-OCC-Algo-through-TS-and-Ver.markdown

   Finish
              Commit @ 102
              Validate A, B
-            TS(A), TS(B) > 101
+            TS(A), TS(B) > 100
                 ABORT
 {% endhighlight %}

-By using version validation, the number of operations can be reduced.
+By using version validation, the number of operations is reduced.
 Assuming that version storage is implemented as an hash table with O(1) probe and insert time complexity, the number of probe operations for validation is merely the size of the read set.
 In addition, version update during the write phase requires (write set size) insert operations.
 Overall, the cost is (read set size + write set size).
 If we disallow blind